python/devguide/testing/buildbots.rst

 They are taken into account when making a new release.
 The rule is that all stable builders must be free of persistent failures when the release is cut.
-It is absolutely **vital** that core team members fix any issue they introduce on the stable buildbots, as soon as possible.
+It is absolutely **vital** that core team members fix or revert any issue they introduce on the stable buildbots, as soon as possible.

 This does not mean that other builders' test results can be taken lightly, either.
 Some of them are known for having platform-specific issues that